Prospective Students

 - What limitations of existing work motivate this study?

-- What is the main contribution?
+- What is the main contribution of this paper?
 Try to explain the high-level idea clearly.

 - How does the proposed method work?
 Try to explain it in a step-by-step manner.